SDS-AAU/SDS-2020/README.md

 Social Data Science, Aalborg University Business School, 2020

 ## General Information
-* The corresponding AAU Moodle course page can be found [here](https://www.moodle.aau.dk/course/view.php?id=35303).
+* The corresponding Aalborg University Moodle course page can be found [here](https://www.moodle.aau.dk/course/view.php?id=35303).
 Note that `github` rather than Moodle will represent the central hub for teaching material.
 At SDS we believe in the power of open science and open education.
-Following Aalborg Universitie's strategy "Knowledge for the world", we make all our material available outside password protected university systems.
+Following AAU's "Knowledge for the world" strategy, we make all our material available outside password protected university systems.

 ## Schedule and Calendar: